 Have you been noticing unusual spasms and twitching along with frequent blinking on either both sides or one side of your face?
-This condition, known as blepharospasm, begins with minor symptoms, but can become much more severe over the course of time if it is left untreated.
+This condition, known as blepharospasm, begins with minor symptoms but can become much more severe with time if it is left untreated.
 If you’re currently experiencing involuntary facial spasms that occur spontaneously and with repetition, then it’s important that you seek treatment before the issue intensifies.

 What is Blepharospasm?

 Blepharospasm is a medical condition signified by involuntary twitching of the muscles that control your facial expressions.
 It can affect either side of the face and in some cases, both sides become affected.
 Many people who suffer from blepharospasm often experience spasms in the eyes that cause them to wink and visible facial tics.